ColterD/meowcoin-docker/README.md

 ## Configuration

-The platform can be configured using environment variables in the `.env` file.
-The setup script will create this file with secure default values, but you can customize it for your needs.
+The platform can be configured in two ways:

+1. **Web-Based Setup Wizard**: The recommended way to configure the platform is through the setup wizard, which guides you through all configuration options with a user-friendly interface.

+2. **Manual Configuration**: Advanced users can edit the `.env` file directly.
+This file is created by the setup wizard with your chosen settings, but can be modified manually if needed.

 Important configuration options:
 - `JWT_SECRET`: Secret key for JWT token generation
 - `MEOWCOIN_RPC_USER` and `MEOWCOIN_RPC_PASSWORD`: Credentials for the MeowCoin node
+- `DATABASE_TYPE`: Type of database to use (sqlite, postgresql)
-- `POSTGRES_PASSWORD`: Password for the PostgreSQL database
+- `POSTGRES_PASSWORD`: Password for the PostgreSQL database (if using PostgreSQL)
 - `GRAFANA_ADMIN_PASSWORD`: Password for the Grafana admin user
 - `RABBITMQ_USER` and `RABBITMQ_PASSWORD`: Credentials for RabbitMQ
+- `ENABLE_MFA`: Enable Multi-Factor Authentication
+- `ENABLE_ANALYTICS`: Enable the analytics engine

 ## Documentation